 The benefits also extend to the payouts.
 However, this is contingent on the employee being notified and consenting in writing that the employer intends to take a life insurance policy out on them and that the business will be the beneficiary.
 Also, the employee must consent to the employer having the option of keeping the policy in force even after they cease being employees.

 If these conditions are not met prior to issuing the key person policy, the insurance payout will not be tax-exempt.

 What Happens if the Key Person Leaves the Company?

 In the event that a key person leaves a company during the coverage term, the business can cancel the policy with no downside risk.

-Ownership of the policy can be transferred to a Key Employee after the insurance is no longer needed for business protection.
-The employee simply assumes the premium for the remainder of policy term and change the beneficiary for their personal needs.
+Ownership of the policy can be transferred to another key employee after the insurance is no longer needed for business protection.
+The employee simply assumes the premium for the remainder of the policy term and changes the beneficiary for their personal needs.